djuniorscjr/pouch-ionic2-hello-world/README.md

 PouchDB Ionic 2 "hello world" app
 ======

+This project is the copy the https://github.com/nolanlawson/pouchdb-ionic-hello-world create in ionic 1

-This is a basic Ionic app.
-It was created using the `ionic` CLI, by running:
+This is a basic Ionic 2 app.
+It was created using the `ionic` CLI, but for running this project use:

 	git clone https://github.com/djuniorscjr/pouch-ionic2-hello-world.git && cd pouch-ionic2-hello-word